Jump to navigation

 A grid communications model that began as a research project at Berkeley Lab has now become an international standard, paving the way toward smart grid improvements around the world.

 The standard, OpenADR, aids in demand response, the practice of managing energy demand from customers with signals based on price or reliability.
-OpenADR offers a common language energy customers and grid operators can use...
+OpenADR offers a common language energy customers and grid...
 Read More